Baker orders all Mass. residents to wear face masks in public

 BOSTON (WHDH) – Gov. Charlie Baker on Friday announced an executive order requiring all Massachusetts residents and essential workers to wear a mask or face-covering in public to guard against the spread of the coronavirus.

-Starting May 6, any resident or worker who can not safely practice social distancing in public must wear a mask or face-covering, Baker said during a news conference at the State House.
+Starting on Wednesday, May 6, any resident or worker who can not safely practice social distancing in public must wear a mask or face-covering, Baker said during a news conference at the State House.

 “As we continue to think about the future and a return to a new normal, covering our faces when we cannot practice social distancing is easy, critically important, and an essential step that everyone can and should take to stop or slow the spread,” Baker said.
 “Earlier today, I signed an executive order requiring residents to use a face-covering in public places when they cannot socially distance from others.”

+RELATED: Expert report predicts up to two more years of pandemic misery

-Baker’s order does not apply to children under the age of 2 to people who are unable to wear a mask or face-covering due to medical conditions.
+Baker’s order does not apply to children under the age of 2 or people who are unable to wear a mask or face-covering due to medical conditions.

 Masks or face coverings must be worn inside grocery stores, retail stores, and while riding public transportation, according to Baker

-Baker said face covering can be made from a shirt, bandanna, or other breathable fabrics.
+Baker said face coverings can be made from a shirt, bandanna, or other breathable fabrics.
 Disposable masks are also an option.
 Residents are “strongly discouraged” from wearing medical-grade masks.

 “Those [medical-grade masks] should be prioritized for healthcare workers and first responders,” Baker said.